Doctors of podiatric medicine are podiatric physicians and surgeons, also known

 YOUNG CHILD (4–8 years) PRETEEN (9–12 years)

 Take your child shoe shopping.
-It’s
+Its

 important to have your child’s feet